Marc-Berg/node-red-contrib-iobroker/README.md

 The `iobgetobject` node provides access to ioBroker object definitions, which contain the structural and configuration information for all ioBroker entities.
 Object definitions include essential metadata such as object type classification (state, channel, device, adapter), common properties including names and roles, adapter-specific native configurations, and access control settings.

-This functionality enables advanced automation scenarios that require inspection of object metadata, dynamic discovery of available devices and states, configuration validation and system monitoring, and integration with external systems that need detailed ioBroker structure information.

 ## Connection Management

 The nodes use a **shared WebSocket connection manager** that provides: